kpister/chowdown/_components/graham-cracker-crust.md

 imagecredit: https://flic.kr/p/atxu75

 ingredients:
-- 2 cups graham cracker crumbs
+- 1 package of honey maid graham crackers
-- 6 tbs butter (melted)
+- 1 stick of butter
-- 1/3 cup white sugar
+- 1/4 cup white sugar
-- 1 tsp cinnamon
+- [1 tsp cinnamon]

 directions:
-- pulse graham cracker in food processor or use muddler to crumb in bowl
+- crush graham crackers in a ziplock bag with a rolling pin
+- melt butter (recommended breaking the butter into small pieces)
-- combine melted butter, graham cracker crumbs, sugar, and cinnamon in a bowl
+- combine melted butter, graham cracker crumbs, sugar, [cinnamon] in a bowl
 - press into pan, forming into crust shape

+considerations:
+- recipe for 9'' pan

 ---